Portfolio Management Services (PMS) is a phrase or a word that you would have heard from your friends and family.

 - Non-discretionary Portfolio Management: The investor will choose the recommendation and timing; the PMS will only make suggestions for investments.
 The investor could thus gain financial planner knowledge through this use of PMS without giving up investment control because they make the final decision rather than the fund manager.

-- Seek out a portfolio management service that employs the optimal financing framework for your milestones.
+- Seek out a portfolio management service that constructs a portfolio optimised your own needs

-- Pick a service that offers consistent finance production real – time insights, as well as online portfolio access.
+- Pick a service that offers consistent real-time insights, as well as online portfolio access.

-- Examine customer feedback and comments to choose the best choice from the options that have been shortlisted.
+- Examine customer feedback and reviews to choose the best choice from the options that have been shortlisted.

 - Finally, pick a service that offers ongoing customer support and helps you with audited reports and income tax calculations for filing returns.